I am a professional model. When I tell people this, the eyes-rolls I sometimes get in response reflect a common thought How is that a job?

 Special thank you to Aurélien Pierre and Kelly Johnson for corrections and collaborative writing.

-Great artical.
+Great article.
 Too many people trying to get a break by “working for exposure or free” that it devalues the industry for everyone except those media outlets at the very top.
 People need to see the value in what they do and that they are worth more than just exposure.
-But again.. the abundance of everything in a globalised and increasingly digial-creative market does make that a very hard to achieve.
+But again.. the abundance of everything in a globalised and increasingly digital-creative market does make that a very hard to achieve.
 Exploring other income revenues has become the new marketing model of today.
-Hard times makes for hard choices and that sometimes means reevaluating what we once thought we mughg never have or want to do.
+Hard times makes for hard choices and that sometimes means reevaluating what we once thought we might never have or want to do.

 Hi Minh-ly,